seanocali/TiltedControls/README.md

 ---
 #### CarouselRotationAngle

  Use a ManipulationDelta event to update this value to control the carousel with a dragging gesture or analog stick of a gamepade.
-It is important to call StartManipulationMode() and StopManipulationMode before and after (respectively) updating this with a ManipulationDelta.
+It is important to call 'StartManipulationMode()' and 'StopManipulationMode()' before and after (respectively) updating this with a ManipulationDelta.
 Use ManipulationStarted and ManipulationCompleted events accordingly.

 ---
 #### CarouselPositionY

  Use a ManipulationDelta event to update this value to control the carousel with a dragging gesture or analog stick of a gamepade.
-It is important to call StartManipulationMode() and StopManipulationMode before and after (respectively) updating this with a ManipulationDelta.
+It is important to call 'StartManipulationMode()' and 'StopManipulationMode()' before and after (respectively) updating this with a ManipulationDelta.
 Use ManipulationStarted and ManipulationCompleted events accordingly.

 ---
 #### CarouselPositionX

  Use a ManipulationDelta event to update this value to control the carousel with a dragging gesture or analog stick of a gamepade.
-It is important to call StartManipulationMode() and StopManipulationMode before and after (respectively) updating this with a ManipulationDelta.
+It is important to call 'StartManipulationMode()' and 'StopManipulationMode()' before and after (respectively) updating this with a ManipulationDelta.
 Use ManipulationStarted and ManipulationCompleted events accordingly.